 Commercial truck laws and regulations exist to prevent truck crashes by eliminating certain risk factors, like driver fatigue and poorly loaded cargo.
 However, trucking companies sometimes neglect state and federal safety standards in the interest of profits.
 They may push their drivers to stay on the road for long hours or they may cut corners when inspecting and repairing vehicles.
 These negligent practices place other motorists at risk for severe injuries and wrongful death in a truck wreck.
 If your attorney discovers that a truck company and/or driver broke one or more of these laws, then this can be powerful evidence of liability in your truck accident claim.

-Macon truck accident attorney Kathy McArthur has more than three decades of experience fighting for victims of negligence.
+Truck accident attorney Kathy McArthur has four decades of experience fighting for victims of negligence.
 Over the course of her career, she has helped many truck crash victims recover multimillion dollar settlements.
 She and the team at the McArthur Law Firm can discover the cause of your truck crash and will fight to hold the liable party accountable for your injuries and damages.

 What are the DOT Hours of Service Regulations for Truck Drivers?